1. The Ministry of Finance is seeking public feedback on the draft Stamp Duties (Amendment) Bill 2014.

 8. We encourage all interested participants to submit your comments via our online submission form.
 The online submission form is the easiest and quickest way for your comments to reach us.
 You can also send us your comments, using the prescribed template, through:

 SUMMARY OF RESPONSE

-9. We will publish a summary of the main comments we receive on the Ministry Of Finance’s website , together with our responses, in early November 2012.
+9. We will publish a summary of the main comments we receive on the Ministry Of Finance’s website, together with our responses, by September 2014.
 The identity of respondents will not be disclosed in the summary.